electron/electron/docs/api/structures/base-window-options.md

 * `skipTaskbar` boolean (optional) _macOS_ _Windows_ - Whether to show the window in taskbar.
   Default is `false`.
 * `hiddenInMissionControl` boolean (optional) _macOS_ - Whether window should be hidden when the user toggles into mission control.
+*  `restoreOnRelaunch` boolean (optional) _macOS_ - Whether the window should launch with full fidelity across app restarts.
 * `kiosk` boolean (optional) - Whether the window is in kiosk mode.
 Default is `false`.
 * `title` string (optional) - Default window title.
 Default is `"Electron"`.
 If the HTML tag `<title>` is defined in the HTML file loaded by `loadURL()`, this property will be ignored.
 * `icon` ([NativeImage](../native-image.md) | string) (optional) - The window icon.
 On Windows it is